No products in the cart.

 - Cut newspaper into strips

-Cut thin strips of newspaper or similar (old notebook paper or paper lunch bags work too!).
+Cut or tear thin strips of newspaper or similar (old notebook paper or paper lunch bags work too!).
 Ours were about a 1/2-inch to 1-inch in width and 5 to 6-inches long.

 It’s best to have your strips ready to go and basic forms finished before you mix up the paper-mâché paste so the mixture doesn’t dry out while you’re working on the other pieces.